Mathura

 Spread the love

 Mathura is known as a holy city in the North Indian state of Uttar Pradesh.
-It is located almost 50 kilometres to the north of Agra, 145 kilometres to the south-east of Delhi; about 11 kilometres from the town of Vrindavan and almost 22 kilometres from Govardhan.
-There are a number of sacred visiting places where the pilgrims always travel and spend hours with the deities.
-Mathura has been chosen as one of the heritage cities under the Heritage City Development and Augmentation scheme of Government of India.
+It is located almost 50 kilometers to the north of Agra, 145 kilometers to the southeast of Delhi; about 11 kilometers from the town of Vrindavan and almost 22 kilometers from Govardhan.
+The city lies at 27°17′N 77°25′E and has an average elevation of 174 meters (570 feet) above sea level.
+Mathura has been chosen as one of the heritage cities under the Heritage City Development and Augmentation Scheme of the Government of India.

 Krishna as a child